Poland to demand WWII reparations from Germany

 Associated Press

-Main ruling party leader Jaroslaw Kaczynski said it is Poland’s “obligation” to do so.
-He was speaking shortly ahead of the release a long-awaited report on the cost to the country of years of Nazi German occupation as it marks 83 years since the start of World War II.
+Jaroslaw Kaczynski, leader of the Law and Justice party, announced the huge claim at the release of a long-awaited report on the cost to the country of years of Nazi German occupation as it marks 83 years since the start of World War II.

+“We not only prepared the report but we have also taken the decision as to the further steps,” Kaczynski said during the report’s presentation.

+“We will turn to Germany to open negotiations on the reparations,” Kaczynski said, adding it will be a “long and not an easy path” but “one day will bring success.”

 Poland’s right-wing government argues that the country which was the war’s first victim has not been fully compensated by neighboring Germany, which is now one of its major partners within the European Union.